 10.2 The specific periods for processing your personal data are as follows:

 10.3 In order to streamline the process of deleting or destroying personal data, we calculate the yearly periods from the end of the year in which we began processing the data.
 Calculating the time periods on the basis of each separate contract we enter into would involve not only significant organisational and technical difficulties, but also considerable financial outlay.
 Establishing one date for deleting or destroying personal data enables us to manage the process effectively.
 However, should you wish to exercise your right to be forgotten, then we will, of course, consider the situation on an individual basis.

-10.4 The ‘plus one year’ for the processing of personal data collected for the purpose of executing a contract is dictated by the fact that you might, hypothetically, lodge a claim directly before the expiry date and it might be delivered after a considerable delay or you could make a mistake about its expiry date.
+10.4 The ‘plus one year’ for the processing of personal data collected for the purpose of fulfilling a contract is dictated by the fact that you might, hypothetically, lodge a claim directly before the expiry date and it might be delivered after a considerable delay or you could make a mistake concerning the expiry date.